WispySkies02/LuxiDex/README.md

 ## What is LuxiDex?

 LuxiDex is your all-round general Pokebot, suited for the average individual.
-There will be access to do search any and everything involving Pokemon!
+There will be access to search any and everything involving Pokemon!

 ## General Information